LDY681/CITS5503-labs/CITS5503_Template_Labs1-5.md

 - **`s3.put_bucket_policy()`**: Applies the bucket policy to the specified S3 bucket.
   - **`Bucket`**: Specifies the name of the S3 bucket, here `24188516-cloudstorage`.
   - **`Policy`**: Accepts the policy as a JSON string, which defines the access control rules for the bucket.

-This script does the following:
-1. Reads the JSON policy from `bucketpolicy.json`.
-2. Converts the policy into a string format.
-3. Applies the policy to the S3 bucket using `s3.put_bucket_policy()`.

 ![Applying S3 Bucket Policy](http://localhost/assets/lab4-1.png)